Time to Make You Mine

 "Time to Make You Mine" is a song recorded by British singer, songwriter and actress Lisa Stansfield for her second album, Real Love (1991).
 It was written by her with Ian Devaney and Andy Morris, and produced by Devaney and Morris.
-The song was released as the third single from the album in Europe on 2 March 1992 and in Japan on 3 June 1992.
+The song was released by Arista Records as the third single from the album in Europe on 2 March 1992 and in Japan on 3 June 1992.
 It also included "All Around the World" recorded as a duet with Barry White.
 All artist royalties from this single were donated to the charity Trading Places.
 "Time to Make You Mine" was remixed by Masters at Work (Little Louie Vega and Kenny "Dope" Gonzalez), Martin Glover and The Orb.
 The John Lindauer-directed music video was also released.
 The song reached number fourteen in the United Kingdom.

 Chart performance

 Not commercially as successful as the first two singles from Real Love, "Time to Make You Mine" still made an impact on the charts in Europe.
 The song entered the top 20 in the UK, peaking at number 14 on the UK Singles Chart on 5 April 1992, in its fifth week on the chart.
 Having debuted as number 31, it then climbed to number 21, 17 and 16, before peaking at number 14.
-And on the UK Dance Singles Chart, it reached number 23.
-Additionally, the song was a top 40 hit in both Spain (31) and Switzerland (33), as well as on the Eurochart Hot 100, reaching number 37 in April same year.
+And on the UK Dance Singles chart, it reached number 23.
+Additionally, the song was a top-40 hit in both Spain (31) and Switzerland (33), as well as on the Eurochart Hot 100, reaching number 37 in April same year.
 And it did also chart in Belgium, where it peaked at number 47 in on the Flemish Ultratop 50.
 Outside Europe, "Time to Make You Mine" charted in Australia, reaching number 114.